soniccc/socket_programming/README.md

 # socket_programming

-Ok, so this repo is really just for me to develope small apps using the python library.
+Ok, so this repo is really just for me to develop small apps using the python library.
 If I've given you permission to access this repo, cool!
 If I haven't what the .....

 client_server_app